phanker/sui/examples/move/transfer-to-object/README.md

 ## Implementation 1: Using an account address

-In this scenario there isn't much to implement.
-If you run Bill's Burgers, you'll have an address `A` on-chain and when you take an order, you give the customer the payment id they should use and how much they should pay, they then send you an `IdentifiedPayment`, and you track this on your end and mark the bill as paid when you see the `IdentifiedPayment`.
+If you run Bill's Burgers, you'll have an address `A` on-chain and when you take an order, you give the customer the payment ID they should use and how much they should pay, they then send you an `IdentifiedPayment`, and you track this on your end and mark the bill as paid when you see the `SentPaymentEvent` with the given payment ID.

+Later on (either asynchronously or in a batch at the end of the day), you can process these paymens by iterating over the set of `IdentifiedPayment` objects under your account, `unpack`ing them, and then using the unpacked SUI coin.

-This is a very simple representation, however it has issues:
+Overall, this is a very simple representation, and relatively easy to setup.
+However, it has some issues:

 1. If Bill's Burgers private key(s) for `A` are compromised it would need to change it's address.
 This could cause issues for customers that are still using the older address for the business.
 2. If Bill's Burgers wants to permit multiple employees to access the cash register it can only do via a multi-sig policy.
 However this could present issues if an employee departs, or if there are a large number of employees that Bill's Burgers wants to allow to access payments.

 ## Implementation 2: Using a shared object

+HERE

-To get around these issues Bill's Burgers could use a shared object.
-You can see how this might be implemented here: <LINK>.
+To get around some of these issues Bill's Burgers could use a shared object.
+This is implemented here: <LINK>.

-By using a shared object Bill's Burgers solves the two issues above since:
+By using a shared object Bill's Burgers solves the two issues that were mentioned above since:

 1. If Bill's Burgers private key(s) are compromised it can simply create a new address and change the "owner" field of the shared `Register` object to that new account address.
 2. Bill's Burgers can add additional employees to the `Register`s `authorized_employees` list.
 If an employee departs they can easily be removed from this list as well without changing the object ID of the shared `Register` object.

 However, with the shared `Register` payments need to be made a different way than by simply transferring the coins to the shared object -- in particular